smart-data-models/dataModel.EnergyCIM/ConnectivityNode/doc/spec.md

 ## List of properties

 - `ConnectivityNodeContainer`: Container of this connectivity node.
 Default: None  - `Terminals`: The connectivity node to which this terminal connects with zero impedance.
 Default: 'list'  - `TopologicalNode`: The connectivity nodes combine together to form this topological node.
 May depend on the current state of switches in the network.
 Default: None  - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `boundaryPoint`: Identifies if a node is a BoundaryPoint.
 If boundaryPoint=true the ConnectivityNode or the TopologicalNode represents a BoundaryPoint.
 Default: False  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `fromEndIsoCode`: The attribute is used for an exchange of the ISO code of the region to which the `From` side of the Boundary point belongs to or it is connected to.
 The ISO code is two characters country code as defined by ISO 3166 ().
 The length of the string is 2 characters maximum.
 The attribute is a required for the Boundary Model Authority Set where this attribute is used only for the TopologicalNode in the Boundary Topology profile and ConnectivityNode in the Boundary Equipment profile.
 Default: ''  - `fromEndName`: The attribute is used for an exchange of a human readable name with length of the string 32 characters maximum.
 The attribute covers two cases:  The attribute is required for the Boundary Model Authority Set where it is used only for the TopologicalNode in the Boundary Topology profile and ConnectivityNode in the Boundary Equipment profile.
 Default: ''  - `fromEndNameTso`: The attribute is used for an exchange of the name of the TSO to which the `From` side of the Boundary point belongs to or it is connected to.
 The length of the string is 32 characters maximum.
 The attribute is required for the Boundary Model Authority Set where it is used only for the TopologicalNode in the Boundary Topology profile and ConnectivityNode in the Boundary Equipment profile.
-Default: ''  - `id`: Unique identifier of the entity  - `location`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+Default: ''  - `id`: Unique identifier of the entity  - `location`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `toEndIsoCode`: The attribute is used for an exchange of the ISO code of the region to which the `To` side of the Boundary point belongs to or it is connected to.
 The ISO code is two characters country code as defined by ISO 3166 ().
 The length of the string is 2 characters maximum.
 The attribute is a required for the Boundary Model Authority Set where this attribute is used only for the TopologicalNode in the Boundary Topology profile and ConnectivityNode in the Boundary Equipment profile.
 Default: ''  - `toEndName`: The attribute is used for an exchange of a human readable name with length of the string 32 characters maximum.
 The attribute covers two cases:  The attribute is required for the Boundary Model Authority Set where it is used only for the TopologicalNode in the Boundary Topology profile and ConnectivityNode in the Boundary Equipment profile.
 Default: ''  - `toEndNameTso`: The attribute is used for an exchange of the name of the TSO to which the `To` side of the Boundary point belongs to or it is connected to.
 The length of the string is 32 characters maximum.
 The attribute is required for the Boundary Model Authority Set where it is used only for the TopologicalNode in the Boundary Topology profile and ConnectivityNode in the Boundary Equipment profile.
 Default: ''  - `type`: NGSI type.
 It has to be ConnectivityNode
 Required properties
 Adapted from CIM data models and CIMpy - [https://github.com/sogno-platform/cimpy](https://github.com/sogno-platform/cimpy).
 This data model is a direct conversion of the Common Information Model (CIM) specified by the IEC61970 standard into smart data models.
 The python classes this model is based on were developed by these entities Institute for Automation of Complex Power Systems (ACS), EON Energy Research Center (EONERC) and RWTH University Aachen, Germany.
 Some properties can have wrong type.
 This was the case, please raise an issue or send mail to info@smartdatamodels.org.
 ## Data Model description of properties